gmc-code/PC-microbit-micropython/docs/images/image_arithmetic.rst

 .. admonition:: Tasks

     #.
+Modify the code to create a simple square brightness animation from 0 to 9 at different speeds set by the delay value.
+    #.
 Modify the code to create a series of images of a sad face with brightness of 9, 7, 5, 3, 1 using list comprehension.
     #.
 Modify the code to create a series of images of a sad face with brightness of 1, 3, 5, 7, 9 using list comprehension.